u7aro/stylelint-config-drupal/README.md

 # stylelint-config-drupal

-You can easily use the Drupal core stylelint settings in your custom themes/modules.
+You can easily use the Drupal core stylelint configurations in your project or custom themes/modules.

 ## How to setup